alexlrobertson/angular-styleguide/README.md

   - Only use `$watch` with caution (as noted above), but, when necessary, place it above function definitions and below the bindable members at the top of the controller.

-    *Why?*: Similar to `activate()` functions, `$watch` is an immediate action the controller is taking.
+    *Why?*: Similar to `init()` functions, `$watch` is an immediate action the controller is taking.
 Placing it at the top of the controller makes it instantly identifiable.

 **[Back to top](#table-of-contents)**